Skip to main content

 Undo-ing or redo-ing actions

-The Undo button at the top of the note lets you undo the last action as long as you never saved the note or exited the chart since taking the last action.
+The Undo button Undo button icon used to reverse the last action in the Elation Note draftat the top of the note lets you undo the last action as long as you never saved the note or exited the chart since taking the last action.
 This includes undo-ing a delete action.

 • You can also press Ctrl/command + z on your keyboard.

-The Redo button lets you redo the last action that was undone.
+The Redo button Redo button icon used to restore the last undone action in an Elation Notelets you redo the last action that was undone.

 • You can also press Ctrl/command + y on your keyboard.